Courses

 BMEN 1005: Introduction to Musculoskeletal Anatomy and Biomechanics

 This course will introduce students to basic biomedical concepts and measurements, as well as lay a foundation for understanding and using technical terminology employed by pre-clinical students and medical professionals.
 We will focus on the anatomy and physiology of the musculoskeletal systems and their interplay with other systems in the human body.
-In addition to lectures, students will gain hands-on measurement experience utilizing modern techniques while also gaining hands-on biomedical design experience through labs and activities.
+In addition to lectures, students will gain practical experience in biomedical measurements utilizing modern techniques and engage in hands-on biomedical design experience through labs and activities.

 - -